-RF, or 3rd Party) with an interest in the WMP may request pringing forward issues to the attention of the plan accompanied by sufficient information to allow the her the proposed amendment should proceed, and

-to affect a small geographic scale (i.e. in the immediate vicinity of the dam) or where OMNR and the Steering whether the amendment should be t

-Committee agree that no significant impact is anticipated as a result of the amendment.
-Major amendments may due diligence when considering prop

-involve a significant geographical scale (i.e. extensive areas up and or downstream of a dam) or have significant

-impact on the balancing of the environmental, social and economic attributes.
-The plan proponent(s) are responsib

-Receiving amendment reque

-Assessing amendment reque

-Proposing amendments to N

-Preparing amendment property

-The multiple proponents for this WM

-request and prepare an amendment

-MNRF will review proposed amendm

-process amendments consistent wit

-Technical Bulletin.

-10.2.1 Types of Amendments

-Changes to the Mississippi River WM

-modifications to an operating regime

-potential amendment requests, two

-The categories are mainly differentia

-proposed change to the WMP.

-Amendments may be subject to publ

-engagement or consultation, depend

-below), as detailed in Section 3.5 of t

-Bulletin, 2016.

-10.2.1.1 Minor Amendments

-Minor amendments are changes that

-are not expected to generate a high

-adversely affect Aboriginal and treat

-public and First Nations and Métis co

-discussions with a SAC (if applicable)

-Changes in the presentation

-Changing a WMP to include a

-2.1 of the Maintaining Water

-10.2.1.2 Major Amendments

-Maion amonducents are successed with

-Major amendments are more signific

-or plan objectives, changes that coul

-interest or changes that might adver

-be treated as minor or major.
+RF, or 3rd Party) with an interest in the WMP may request pringing forward issues to the attention of the plan accompanied by sufficient information to allow the her the proposed amendment should proceed, and to affect a small geographic scale (i.e. in the immediate vicinity of the dam) or where OMNP and the Steering whether the amondment should be Committee agree that no significant impact is anticipated as a result of the amendment.
+Major amendments may due diligence when considering pro involve a significant geographical scale (i.e. extensive areas up and or downstream of a dam) or have significant impact on the balancing of the environmental, social and economic attributes.
+The plan proponent(s) are respons Receiving amendment req Assessing amendment req Proposing amendments to Preparing amendment pro The multiple proponents for this W request and prepare an amendme MNRF will review proposed amend process amendments consistent w Technical Bulletin.
+10.2.1 Types of Amendments Changes to the Mississippi River W modifications to an operating regin potential amendment requests, tw The categories are mainly different proposed change to the WMP.
+Amendments may be subject to pu engagement or consultation, depe below), as detailed in Section 3.5 c Bulletin, 2016.
+10.2.1.1 Minor Amendments Minor amendments are changes thare not expected to generate a hig adversely affect Aboriginal and trepublic and First Nations and Métis discussions with a SAC (if applicabl Changes in the presentation Changing a WMP to includ 2.1 of the Maintaining Water 10.2.1.2 Major Amendments Major amendments are more signi or plan objectives, changes that co interest or changes that might adv be treated as minor or major.
 Proponent(s) must apply roposed amendments.